MalihehIzadi/ml4se/index.md

     * Give a 30 min presentation of one papers
     * Apply ML to a software engineering problem
     * Provide mid-term project progress
-    * Document your project's results in a form of a reseach paper
+    * Document your project's results in the form of a research paper
     * Give a final presentation about your project
     * Provide peer feedback for two project reports from other groups